furacca/brivez/README.md

 **MEDIUM PRIORITY**
 - Extracted list of all SP (008_*.fa maybe?)
 - Create checkpoint to have multiple feedbacks while the program is ongoing (and create a REPORT!)
-- Rename the sequences (maybe using the folder's name for the root?)
+- Rename the sequences (maybe using the folder's name for the root?)(write down a guide)

 _**LOW PRIORITY**_
 - Check some solution for Mac and Windows 10 - 11 (with Windows subsystem for Linux)